 He added, “She gave us the inspiration for this and we went right to work on it so we could perfect it.”

 QuickChange Wraps are currently in use in many residential care facilities for the elderly, post-acute institutions, and even some acute care facilities.

-They are not yet available for in-home use through retailers, but they are available for purchase online.
-The expense does not currently qualify for Medi-Cal or Medicaid reimbursement.
+They are available for in-home use through retailers, and they are available for purchase online.

 About UI Medical: The factory is in Redlands, a suburban Southern California community.
 UI Medical is a closely held business headquartered in Long Beach, Calif., whose focus is to develop products that simultaneously empower patients and caregivers.